 In Saigon, I’d watched as a friend’s bag was cut at the strap and whisked away by a man on a passing motorbike.
 Later, in Hue, I was short-changed by a government official at a UNESCO World Heritage site.
 Women shoed me out of three different shops saying “No big size!
 No big size!” when I tried to buy a sweater in Hanoi.
 A fruit seller swapped the strawberries I’d bought with a rotten bag she’d specially kept aside, and I caught a masseuse winding the clock fifteen minutes forward out the corner of my eye.
 I’m sure I wasn’t the first self-pitying foreigner whose massage she’d cut short.
 “Time’s up!” she said.
 My time was up.
 After seven long weeks in Vietnam, I left.

 I was in no hurry to return.
 Then, three months later, Iain and I were turned around at Hong Kong’s border with China.
 The cheapest flight off the island was to Hanoi.
 Who said the gods don’t enjoy a good joke?
-If I couldn’t eat mala tang or yang rou chuan’r dusted with Chinese five spice-flavoured MSG, Vietnamese food was a fair substitute.
+I picked up the phone and booked a hotel in Hanoi.
+If I couldn’t eat mala tang or yang rou chuan’r dusted with Chinese five spice-flavoured MSG, at least Vietnamese food was a fair substitute.

 Sniffing out new varieties of local cuisine has always given structure to our long walks.
 In Hanoi’s Old Town, the stalls, street corners and restaurants with the tastiest food became my landmarks, wedged between anonymous shops all selling the same lacquer curios.
 If long, S-shaped Vietnam is a bamboo pole with baskets hanging from either side, Hanoi in the country’s north and Saigon in its south are the two baskets, laden with rice.
 Delicious food and evocative temples became our rewards for hours of wandering through traffic-choked streets in the monsoon rain.
 Before long, I had grown to love Vietnamese cuisine.